 Quantity conversions are calculations which convert a given product quantity value to another quantity value, where the two quantities involved are different, e.g. converting a gross volume quantity value to a net mass quantity value.

-Example: A crude oil tank is measured via tank dipping to contain 102 345.34 m³ (gross observed volume) of product.
-What is the net weight and net mass in long tons of the crude oil in the tank?
+Example: A crude oil tank is measured via tank dipping to contain 102 345.34 m³ (gross observed volume – GOV) of product.
+What is the net standard weight (NSW) and net standard mass (NSM) in long tons of the crude oil in the tank?

 This is not a straightforward calculation:

 To determine the net weight, we require the crude oil density (in air and in vacuum), potentially a sediment and water correction factor and a correction factor for the effect of temperature on the liquid product (CTL) and unit conversion factors.

 Quantity conversions thus require four distinct kinds of petroleum measurement standards:

 - Standards that define the mass-to-weight conversion

 - Standards that define the right sequence (and rounding) for the conversion calculation steps

 For each of these four kinds of standards, a variety of measurement standards (including historical versions and national versions) is available, which, when combined, explain why quantity conversions are complex.